Come join NER and your fellow riders for a weekend of team riding in 209! All events finish in Brattleboro, VT.

 - Control locations are documented by a receipt or card initials — stores, ATMs, restaurants, etc are acceptable.
 During overnight hours a postcard signed by the team and postmarked in the control town is an alternative.

-On Sunday, May 15th all the Fleche teams are encouraged to meet for Brunch in Portland to discuss our rides.
+On Sunday, May 19th all teams are encouraged to meet for Brunch to discuss our rides.
 This is an annual tradition which is fun to stick around for.
 Details on the Brunch will be sent to all teams and announced on the homepage for others who wish to join.
 Friends and family are invited but we’ll need a headcount for the reservation.

 More information is listed in the Q & A below or by reading the Rules on the RUSA website.